wisemen-digital/vue-core/docs/packages/components-next/components/address-autocomplete/address-autocomplete-meta.md

     'required': false
   },
   {
+    'name': 'popoverAlignOffset',
+    'description': '<p>An offset in pixels from the start or end alignment options.</p>\n', 'type': 'number',
+    'required': false
+  },
+  {
     'name': 'popoverAnchorReferenceElement',
     'description': '<p>The HTML element that serves as the anchor point for the popover.\nIf set to <code>null</code>, the popover will be anchored to the trigger element.</p>\n', 'type': 'HTMLElement | null',